SHARED GLOBAL PROSPERITY PROJECT

 A central question today for U.S. political leaders – and indeed a question for leaders across the developed world – is whether globalization must undercut hard-won social protections and reduce middle class standards of living.
 This question is not new, but is surrounded by a fresh urgency given increased trade with large, rapidly developing nations like China and India, which have very low wages and social standards relative to their rising productivity, combined with selectively protectionist industrial policies.
 Widening income disparities within the United States have added to the public’s apprehension over globalization and created pressures to implement protectionist trade policies.
 The increased pace of globalization also makes it harder for nation-states to regulate commerce in the broad general interest, a function that has been at the core of the modern system of managed capitalism.

-The Shared Global Prosperity Project aims to help develop a new consensus in this area and forge a vision for promoting social and economic development, in both the wealthy nations and developing ones, along with a supporting policy agenda to advance these ideas into the 2008 election and presidential transition and beyond.
+The Trade, Equity, and Development Project aims to help develop a new consensus in this area and forge a vision for promoting social and economic development, in both the wealthy nations and developing ones, along with a supporting policy agenda to advance these ideas into the 2008 election and presidential transition and beyond.
 The vision will advance specific policies for achieving the interrelated challenges of nurturing strong labor movements and new middle classes in developing countries, and defending workers’ rights and middle class living standards in developed countries.

-The project is being undertaken collaboratively by the World Policy Institute and Dēmos, which are partnering with the goal of combining their respective strengths to promote a new paradigm of global interdependence.
+The project is being undertaken collaboratively by the World Policy Institute and Dēmos, which have begun an active partnership with the goal of combining their respective strengths to promote a new paradigm of global interdependence.